christensenjo/la-clippers-data-visualization/README.md

 # LA Clippers Data Visualization

-This project is a data visualization tool and related resources for applying to the LA Clippers Basketball Full-Stack Developer position.
+A data visualization tool and related resources for applying to the LA Clippers Basketball Full-Stack Developer position.

 ## Run locally